appinioGmbH/flutter_packages/packages/appinio_video_player/README.md

 - To get started just create a VideoPlayerController as you would for the normal video_player and define a source to use.
 - Secondly create a CustomVideoPlayerController to access the fullscreen and control bar visibility switches by yourself.
 Pass the controllers to a CustomVideoPlayer widget to use all its functionality and customisation oppurtunities.
+- Secondly create a CustomVideoPlayerController and pass it the created VideoPlayerController as well as your custom settings or additional video sources
-- On the examples tab you can see all parameters you can customize to your needs.
+- On the examples tab is a selection of parameters you can customize to your needs.
+There you can also see how the additional video sources are added in case you want the user to be able to switch between video qualities

 <br />